mosip/documentation/docs/abis-testing.md

 ## Test using a Mock ABIS

 * Checkout MOSIP’s Mock Services from `https://github.com/mosip/mosip-mock-services`.
 Make sure to checkout the code from **develop** branch.
-* Go to REPO_ROOT/mock-abis.
+* Go to `REPO_ROOT/mock-abis`.
-* To setting ABIS queue Configuration, below are steps to be followed.
+* For setting ABIS queue configuration, follow the steps below:
     * Step 1: Create `registration-processor-abis.json` in the resources folder with the below details.

     ```